How to Start a Popcorn Business

 - People skills.
 You’ll need to be able to build rapport with your customers so that you retain them as customers and keep them coming back.

-Steps to Starting a Popcorn Business
+Checklist for Starting a Popcorn Business

 Step 1: Write your Business Plan

-After coming up with the idea, the next step in starting your popcorn business should be to write a business plan.
+After coming up with the business idea, the next step in starting your popcorn business should be to write a business plan.
 The business plan will make you focus on some important aspects of the business, such as who your customers are, how you plan to reach them, projecting sales and expenses, your value proposition to use for marketing, and more.
 You’ll also need to do some research to calculate exactly what your startup expenses will be and what your ongoing expenses will be.

 Not only will a bank require you to have a business plan if you need financing, but multiple studies have shown that having a good business plan increases the odds of starting a successful business.
 Writing the plan helps you think through all the aspects of the business and then serves as a guide as you begin.